iamrhm/svelte-datepicker/packages/svelte-calendar/README.md

 # Svelte Calendar

-Welcome to the Svelte Calendar project!
-This repository hosts a customizable and responsive calendar component built using the Svelte framework.
-Whether you're building a personal productivity app, a scheduling application, or just need a sleek and efficient calendar UI, this project has you covered.
+This repository hosts a customizable and responsive calendar/date-picker component built using the Svelte.
+Whether you're building a personal productivity app, a scheduling application, or just need a sleek and efficient calendar/date-picker UI, this project has you covered.

 ## Features